Platelet Rich Plasma Therapy

 Swelling - An ice pack may be placed over the area until swelling subsides.

 Itching - Temporary and generally intermittent.

-Bruising - Bruising may develop immediately or up to 24 hours following treatment and is always a possibility with any skin injection.
+Bruising - Bruising may develop immediately or within a day following the treatment and is always a possibility with any skin injection.
 To decrease the danger of bruising, avoid aspirin, anti-inflammatory medications, and herbal supplements, including vitamins, for one week preceding and after your treatment.
-If you experience bruising, it will generally heal within a week and may be covered with makeup if desired.
+If you experience bruising, it will generally heal within a week and may be covered with makeup if needed.

-Pain/Tenderness - May last up to 2 days.
+Pain/Tenderness - May last up to couple of days.